 1. Is the Cold-Arrest™ Procedure a cure for COVID-19?

 No, it is NOT.
 Though a number of internet sites have alleged that this procedure is a purported cure for the disease, COVID-19, the word “cure” does not appear in any version of the video.
 In America, the word “cure”, when applied to a disease, is effectively reserved for the exclusive use of the American Medical Association.
 Nothing is a “cure” unless they say it is.
 And they haven’t really used this word since the era of the Salk vaccine.
 However, even if this word were not reserved, we would still not describe the Cold-Arrest™ Procedure as a cure for COVID-19, just as the Salk vaccine was not a cure for polio.
 This is an additional prevention and experimental early stage treatment only.
-Once coronavirus has migrated down the trachea (windpipe) to the lungs, the disease is beyond the reach of many of the potential benefits of this treatment
+Once coronavirus has migrated down the trachea (windpipe) to the lungs, the disease may be beyond the reach of many of the potential benefits of this treatment

 This procedure is remarkably simple.
 It is designed to potentially raise the temperature of the human sinuses to above the highest known coronavirus kill temperature of 133°F or 56°C. The human sinuses, typically the coolest part of the body, are often at a more ideal temperature for coronavirus to thrive and replicate within the epithelial cells that line the nasal and sinus cavities.
 (Viruses cannot reproduce or even move on their own.)
 The walls of the sinuses are covered with a thin mucosal layer that acts like fly-paper – trapping inhaled particles on its sticky surface.
 Over one or more days, as the mucosal layer slowly moves, driven by the beating motion of the cilia (tiny hair-like structures) protruding from the nasal and sinus walls, individual virions (virus “cells”) are forced to move along within this layer of mucus and some of them may come in sufficient contact with the underlying epithelial cells to bond with them, inject RNA, and thereby force the epithelial cells to stop their normal function and begin producing virus duplicates.

 It is this immune response that will eventually kill any lingering viral survivors that may remain in any part of the body.
 This race against time, to keep the number of invading virions as low as possible, while the immune system prepares to begin destroying them, is the primary goal of this procedure.
 Once large numbers of virus have migrated from their optimal reproduction zone (the sinuses) to the area within the host where they begin to inflict potentially lethal damage (the lungs) causing pneumonia, the infection has progressed too far to be halted by mere bio-physical (heated air) mechanism alone.
-Medical reports suggest that even use of the anti-viral drug, Tamiflu, appears to have little impact at this more advanced stage.
+Medical reports suggest that even use of the anti-viral drug, Tamiflu, appears to have little impact at this more advanced stage of Covid-19 infection.

 2. Is the Cold-Arrest™ Procedure safe?